SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 or when it is assigned to a constant or variable.
 In each case, a new copy of the existing ``String`` value is created, and the new copy is passed or assigned, not the original version.
-Value types are described in :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.
+Value types are described in :ref:`ClassesAndStructures_StructuresAndEnumerationsAreValueTypes`.

 .. note::